kulhanek/metanfs4/README.md

 ```

 ### /etc/metanfs4.conf
 The file contains the main configuration for metanfs4.
+The configuration is composed form several sections.

 **\[setup\]**